CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Road Trips with Baby

-When taking baby into the wild (or to the local campground), arm yourself with plenty of food, formula and clean drinking water; a first-aid kit; mosquito repellent and a big blanket to spread on the ground (aka a barrier between baby and the billions of things they could stick in their mouth).
+Truthfully, it’s best to wait to camp with your kiddo until they’re a little older, especially since babies need a safe sleeping space until age one.
+When taking your kiddo into the wild (or to the local campground), arm yourself with plenty of food, milk, toddler-friendly snacks and clean drinking water; a first-aid kit; mosquito repellent and a big blanket to spread on the ground (aka a barrier between you and the billions of things they could stick in their mouth).
 As for sleeping arrangements, if you’re car camping and have a roomy tent, bring a lightweight travel crib.
 If you’re tight on space, sleeping pods like the Kidco Peapod is a good choice.
-“There wasn’t much of an adjustment to camping with baby; we just have extra stuff to pack,” says The Bump user mrsmikey.
-One of her must-haves: a canopy.
+The Bump user mrsmikey says one of her must-haves was a canopy.
 “Having shade has gone from being a luxury to a necessity,” she says.
-If hiking is on the agenda, bring a good baby carrier (look for one with a supportive metal frame for long hikes) or an all-terrain stroller.
+If hiking is on the agenda, bring a good carrier (look for one with a supportive metal frame for long hikes) or an all-terrain stroller.
 Gold also recommends mapping out the nearest medical facility before you set off and putting a plan in place for emergencies.

 The same basic rules apply to nearly any sort of summer fun: Stay safe, keep cool and pack extras of everything you’d need.
 And take loads of pictures!